 The Group is still in an early business cycle stage and now entering the next higher growth cycle means that the Group will be exposed to a higher concentration of single customers and/or contracts.
-In 2023 this was illustrated by the fact that 2 customers accounted for 55% of the annual Group revenue (2022: 2 customers, 64%).
-New orders received post the period end are expected to significantly reduce concentration in 2024 and beyond.
+In 2024 this was illustrated by the fact that 3 customers accounted for 87.8% of the annual Group revenue (2023: 2 customers, 55%).
+Our sales pipeline of potential new orders is expected to significantly reduce concentration in the medium term.
 The Group is aware and is paying attention to the potential commercial risk this development brings.
 One of the ways to mitigate this risk going forward is to continue to focus strongly on both ongoing, but just as important, new OEM projects with the view over time to developing a broader customer base.

 Being in an early business cycle the Group has been dependent on financing the business through placing of shares in the market primarily to finance annual losses generated in the Group.
 The Group is aware of the risks associated with being dependent on such capital sources.
 The focus in the Group to mitigate this risk is to arrive at a position where any potential future share placings primarily will be needed for financing of working capital and not financing of annual losses.
-Following the April 2024 share issue, no further issues are anticipated.
+Following the December 2024 share issue, no further issues are anticipated.